gilatoes/arduino-optiga-trust-x/README.md

 From the menu, **Preferences**->"Show verbose output during compilation and upload."
 As the compilation and uploading can takes a few minutes enabling verbose output enables monitoring and debugging the software build process.

-With the XMC2Go connected to the host PC, check the device manager for the Port->"JLink CDC UART Port".
+With the Exerciser connected to the host PC, check the device manager for the Port->"JLink CDC UART Port".
 Take note of the communication port number.
 Going back to the Arduino IDE, select from the menu **Tool**->**Port**->Com number from the device manager